Sandwich Opera House Arts Venue, Civic Center

 There were some setbacks-the back wall collapsed during the work, and there were other issues.
 But finally, on April 12, 1986, the Opera House re-opened.
 Black showed off one of the ways the building was brought up to code in a visit to the women’s bathroom.

 “This is the original city jail.
 Bars still on the outside windows.
 And this is probably the oldest graffiti in town.
 It’s on the wall outside one of the stalls.
 It says Sherry 1879.”
+The original iron bars remain from when the women's bathroom was the city jail.

 Today, Black, says, the Opera House, puts on a more than a dozen concerts on its own, featuring a wide variety of performers, and hosts shows put on by other groups, like local community group Indian Valley Theatre.
 She also points with pride to its children’s programming, which she says has served tens of thousands of kids throughout northern Illinois.